Wasserstein Gaussianization and Efficient Variational Bayes for Robust Bayesian Synthetic Likelihood: Introduction

 The rBSL approach, and therefore rBSL-WG, uses a set of auxiliary parameters, whose presence complicates the task of approximating the posterior distribution of the model parameters. \cite{Frazier:JCGS2021} use Markov Chain Monte Carlo, which cannot scale well and can be computationally expensive.
 This paper develops an efficient Variational Bayes (VB) method for approximating the posterior distribution in rBSL-WG.
 Our VB procedure approximates the posterior distribution of the model parameters directly, rather than approximating the joint posterior distribution of the model parameters and the auxiliary parameters.
 The former leads to a more accurate inference.
 The new VB-rBSL-WG approach provides a highly efficient and reliable Bayesian inference method for likelihood-free problems.
 Using a range of examples, we demonstrate that VB-rBSL-WG yields reliable statistical inferences in situations where the normality assumption on the original summary statistics is not satisfied and/or the model is misspecified.

 The rest of the paper is organized as follows.
 Section \ref{sec:VB-rBSL} reviews the BSL and rBSL methods, then presents our VB algorithm.
-Section \ref{sec: WG for BSL} first provides a brief foundation of the theory of Wasserstein gradient flows, then presents the WG transformation.
+Section \ref{sec: WG for BSL} first provides a brief foundation of the Optimal Transport theory and optimization on the Wasserstein space, then presents the WG transformation.
 The examples are presented in Section \ref{sec: examples}, and Section \ref{sec:conclusion} concludes.
 The computer code is available at \url{https://github.com/VBayesLab/VBSL-WG}.
+Further foundation of the differential calculus on the Wasserstein space and technical proofs can be found in the Appendix.